pandas-dev/pandas/doc/source/development/debugging_extensions.rst

 Code execution will halt at the breakpoint defined or at the occurance of any segfault.
 LLDB's `GDB to LLDB command map <https://lldb.llvm.org/use/map.html>`_ provides a listing of debugger command that you can execute using either debugger.

-Another option to execute the entire test suite under the debugger would be to run the following:
+Another option to execute the entire test suite under lldb would be to run the following:

 .. code-block:: sh